Qwinn1/forktools/README.md

 # COMMANDS WITH NO PARAMETERS:

 - `forkmon`               \-  In my opinion the current heart of forktools.
 This script gives you detailed information on every active fork process on your server, one section for farmers and another for harvesters.
 Includes longest response times, fullnode worker count, memory usage, wallet balances for your target addresses, how long ago the last block was won, ETW (far more accurately than what chia or any other fork provides), effort percent, and much more!
 As of version 2.2, forkmon can now take a single fork as a parameter, and -n / --nobalance switch can be specified to show all wallet balances as 0, useful if you want privacy when posting forkmon results online.
-- `forkstopall`           \-  Stops all services (including daemon) for all forks with an active _harvester process running.
-- `forkstartall`          \-  Requires configuration in config.forkstartall.
-Just list there which forks you'd like started as farmers, which as farmer-no-wallet, and which as harvesters.
-Between this and `forkstopall`, shutdowns and reboots are relatively painless.
 - `forkports`             \-  Checks port locking contention on all forks with an active _harvester process.
 Checks every port listed for mainnet in each fork's config.yaml, then runs `ss` scanning for every port used by that fork and lists any process which references those ports and does not contain that fork's binary name as the owner of the process.
 If the listed processes don't have a *different* fork or app's name as the owner of the process, that output can probably be safely disregarded.
 If no processes are listed under a given fork in the output, no ports were locked by a different fork - i.e., no conflict found.
 - `forktargets`           \-  lists the target wallet addresses as configured in every active fork farmer's config.yaml in a convenient and organized list for easy visual comparison to whatever list of wallet addresses you intend rewards to go to that you're currently maintaining.
 Also compares the target setting in config.yaml to the RPC call for the same value, and gives a big warning if they don't match.

-# COMMANDS WITH ONE PARAMETER, FORKNAME
+# COMMANDS WITH PARAMETERS, EXAMPLES OF USAGE

-- `forkfixconfig`         \-  Provides automated editing of several entries that require frequent editing - log level, plot loading frequency, farmer peer for harvesters, and several more.
+- `forkfixconfig chia`    \-  Provides automated editing of several entries in chia's config.yaml that require frequent editing - log level, plot loading frequency, farmer peer for harvesters, and several more.
 Requires confirmation and creates backups.
 Does not actually require editing of default options in config.forkfixconfig - the defaults I picked should work fine - but if you'd like to tweak them, you can do so there.
 Please report if the defaults as I chose them cause you any issues so I can review.
 - `forkconfig hddcoin`    \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
-Modify this script to use your preferred text editor (vi, nano, whatever).
-Not going to make that a configurable option because IMO it would be dangerous to do so because reasons.
+You can now set your preferred text editor in config.forkconfig.
 - `forknodes avocado`     \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
-- `forkstartf kale`       \-  runs "kale start farmer -r"
-- `forkstartfnw cactus`   \-  runs "cactus start farmer-no-wallet -r"
-- `forkstarth cannabis`   \-  runs "cannabis start harvester -r"
 - `forksum scam`          \-  runs "scam farm summary"
 - `forkver flora`         \-  runs "flora version", returns the version # of the current install
 - `forkwalletshow maize`  \-  runs "maize wallet show"
+- `forkstart kale -f`     \-  runs "kale start farmer -r"
+- `forkstart cactus -fnw  \-  runs "cactus start farmer-no-wallet -r"
+- `forkstart cannabis`-h  \-  runs "cannabis start harvester -r"
+- `forkstart silicoin`-t  \-  starts timelord for silicoin.
+Requires having previously run sh install-timelord.sh in the silicoin-blockchain directory.
+- `forkstart all`         \-  starts every service listed in config.forkstartall
-- `forkstoph covid`       \-  stops harvester process for covid (If you're running GUI farmer, recommend closing that first)
+- `forkstop covid`        \-  stops all services for covid (If you're running GUI farmer, recommend closing that first)
+- `forkstop stor -t`      \-  stops
-- `forkstopa socks`       \-  stops ALL services for socks (If you're running GUI farmer, recommend closing that first)
+- `forkstop all`          \-  stops all services for covid (If you're running GUI farmer, recommend closing that first)
 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
-- `forkstarttl silicoin`  \-  starts timelord for silicoin.
-Requires having previously run sh install-timelord.sh in the silicoin-blockchain directory.
 - `forkstoptl pipscoin`   \-  stops timelord for pipscoin.
 Requires having previously run sh install-timelord.sh in the pipscoin-blockchain directory.
 - `forkaddplotdirs taco`  \-  Requires configuration in config.forkaddplotdirs to use.
 List your plot directories there, then you can add them to any fork quickly with a single command.
 Gives warnings if a drive listed in the config is not mounted.